spikeyduy/BDH-UIowa/README.md

 * Datasets - Well over 2,000,000 data points spanning 22,138 individual professional football player careers; all scraped from         databasefootball.com using XMLPath parsing via BeautifulSoup4 on October 8th, 2016.

-* Scraping and Aggregation - Python scripts for doing said scraping, as well as for creating useful organizations of data to be manipulated (mostly reading and writing text files)
+* Scraping, Building, and Aggregation - Python scripts for doing said scraping, as well as for creating useful organizations of data to be manipulated (mostly reading and writing text files)

 * Generators - Yet even more Python scripts to generate graphs utilizing py.plot and related tools.